- “Leadership and learning are indispensable to each other.” -JFK

 CeDePesca also provides quaterly updates of this project on their website Click here

-Support the Global Dialogue on Seafood Traceability by participating in one of their working groups and their “aim to produce an aligned global framework for seafood traceability based on four pillars:”
+Support industry participation in the Global Dialogue on Seafood Traceability and their “aim to produce an aligned global framework for seafood traceability based on four pillars:”

 - internationally agreed key data elements (KDEs) to be routinely associated with seafood products;